hmajid2301/articles/16. Add Adaptive Icons to your Android App/README.md

 cover_image: "images/cover.jpg"
 ---

-In this article, we will go over how you can use add the "new" adaptive app icons to your Android app.
+In this article, we will go over how you can use add the new adaptive app icons to your Android app.
 In his article I will be using a React Native project, so the structure of your Android app may vary.

 ![Mask](https://developer.android.com/guide/practices/ui_guidelines/images/NB_Icon_Mask_Shapes_Ext_02.gif)